ricklentz/whirlybird/README.md

 Demux the header
 Perform forward error correction on the stream
 Serialize the data stream
+Decrypt the byte stream from the data stream
+Measure and visualize the effects of the FHSS signal on the error corrected, OFDM sourced byte stream

-## Sample Implementation using GNURadio
+## Starter Implementation using GNURadio
 ![alt text](Ofdm_rx_core.png)